Ajax10000/JICT/README.md

 -   Handling object parameters to methods has been easy.
 In C++, the object type is often followed by an asterisk, indicating it is a pointer to an object of that type.
 In converting, I just removed the '\*'.
 -   For integer and float parameters that are being modified in a method (so that the new value is seen by the calling method), I substitued Integer and Float parameters.

 I was able to convert many of the sprintf statements to simple String concatenations in Java.
-I believe others will be converted using String.format and DecimalFormat.
+I believe others will be converted using String.format and DecimalFormat.format.

 There are still a lot of conversion to be done.
 Some changes I have planned are: